Report this

 {}

-From the last line, you know that a GET request was made to /v2/, which is the endpoint you sent a request to.
-The container received the request you made due to port forwarding and returned a response of {}.
-The code 200 means that the container handled the request successfully.
+In your terminal, you will receive output confirming that a GET request was made to /v2/.
+The container received the request through Nginx port forwarding and returned a response of {}.
+The status code 200 means the container handled the request successfully.

-Press CTRL+C to stop its execution.
+Press CTRL+C to stop execution.

 Step 3 - Setting Up Authentication